TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern “bin” 18-letteronly : display all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ : replace all characters A and c from input to Z and e respectively
+20-hiago: a script used to delete a character from standard input